mouseless/json-concepts/specs/01-basics/03-concepts.md

 ## Conflicts in Key Literals and Concepts

-For below concepts file, `$parameter` concept cannot be `response`, because there is already a key literal with that name;
+For below concepts definition, `$parameter` concept cannot be `response`, because this definition already expects a key literal with that name;

 `CONCEPTS: service.concepts.json`